chloecode86/Machine-Learning-Project/README.md

 ### Time Series Analysis on Walmart Sales

 #### Business Objective
 Mainly to analyze the Walmart sales data and predict their stores’ sales.
-Also, to examine if there is seasonal pattern which could be benefitial for better marketing tactics.
-The significance of the macro-indicators like CPI, Unemployment rate, Fuel price etc. against the sales figure have also been examined.
+Also, to examine if there is seasonal sales pattern which could be beneficial for better marketing strategies.
+The significance of several macro-indicators like CPI, Unemployment rate, Fuel price etc. , which provided from the dataset, against the sales figure have also been examined.

 #### Data Collection